-Do You Really Need to Wash Your Face Twice Per Day?
+Should You Really Wash Your Face Twice a Day?
+Several Dermatologists Weigh In

-Of course, there's one caveat.
-If you have sensitive skin, Dr. Green says that cleansing both morning and night is still a must—but it's just as important to pay attention to how you wash your face.
-"It's best to avoid hot water, which damages your skin and worsens eczema and rosacea," she says.
+Another way to minimize dryness is to do a water cleanse with cool water in the morning and only use your face wash at night.
+"It's best to avoid hot water, which damages your skin and worsens eczema and rosacea," says Michele Green, MD, a cosmetic dermatologist in New York City.
 "After cleansing with hot water, it can make your skin red and increasingly more irritated.
 The heat also dehydrates your skin and removes oils and moisture."
-On the other hand, Dr. Green says that cleansing with cold water—lukewarm at most—actually reduces inflammation and calms itching.